discipl/waardepapieren/.github/ISSUE_TEMPLATE/user-story.md

 - [ ] Recorded in GitHub and moved to Ready column

 **Definition of done**
-- [ ] Story statisfies acceptance criteria
+- [ ] Story satisfies acceptance criteria
 - [ ] Implementation of story has been code reviewed
 - [ ] Story has been automatically tested
 - [ ] Story can be demonstrated using code on master branch